VivusHub/Vivus/README.md

 The `$action`, `$key`, `$username` are the key parameters needed in making queries array:

-* `$action` - This variable states what action you would like to perform and the information you may need.
+* `$action` - This variable states what information you may need, more examples:
+  - eventlist
+  - eventvid
-  - Hello
+  - gallery
 * `$key` - This is your unique identifier which can be found under settings, for public use you can use 'key' but access may be restricted.
 * `$username` - This states whose information you would like to access (in most cases it is the information tailored to your API).